owncloud-archive/documentation/admin_manual/installation/deployment_recommendations.rst

    :alt: Network diagram for large enterprise.

 * Components
-   * 4 to 20 application servers with 4 sockets and 64GB  RAM.
+   * more than 4 application servers with 4 sockets and 64GB  RAM.
-   * 4 DB servers with 4 sockets and 128GB RAM
+   * 4 DB servers with 4 sockets and 64GB RAM
    * 2 Hardware load balancer, for example BIG IP from F5
    * NFS storage server as needed.

 * Operating system
-   RHEL 7 with latest service packs.
+   Enterprise-grade Linux distribution with full support from OS vendor.
+We recommend Ubuntu 16.04 LTS.
+Other distributions are also supported (e.g.
+   RedHat or SuSE) but they may not ship all the required dependencies in their official repositories and therefore it may be necessary to enable third party repositories for modules like APCu and Redis.

 * SSL Configuration
    The SSL termination is done in the load balancer.
-A standard SSL certificate is needed, installed according to the load balancer documentation.
+A standard SSL certificate is needed, installed according to the specific load balancer's documentation.

 * Load Balancer
    A redundant hardware load-balancer with heartbeat, for example `F5 Big-IP`_.
    This runs two load balancers in front of the application servers.

 * Database
-   MySQL/MariaDB Galera Cluster with 4x master -- master replication.
+   We recommend MySQL/MariaDB, either as a Galera cluster with master-master replication or as a master-slave setup with automatic failover.
 (InnoDB storage engine, MyISAM is not supported, see: :ref:`db-storage-engine-label`)

-* Backup
-   Minimum daily backup without downtime.
-All MySQL/MariaDB statements should be replicated to a backup MySQL/MariaDB slave instance.

-    * Create a snapshot on the NFS storage server.
-    * At the same time stop the MySQL replication.
-    * Create a MySQL dump of the backup slave.
-    * Push the NFS snapshot to the backup.
-    * Push the MySQL dump to the backup.
-    * Delete the NFS snapshot.
-    * Restart MySQL replication.

 * Authentication
    User authentication via one or several LDAP or Active Directory servers, or SAML/Shibboleth.
 (See `User Authentication with LDAP`_ and